matt-deboer/mpp/README.md

 - `cookies`: (endabled by default) Sets a cookie on the first request and uses that in subsequent requests to route to the same backend.
-- `sourceip`: Examines the `X-Forwarded-For` header, falling back to the actual source IP; the chosen route is cached with an LRU-based cache for that value.
+- `sourceip`: Examines the `X-Forwarded-For` header, falling back to the actual source IP; the chosen route is stored in an LRU-based cache for that value.

 Health